Visiting Lochern safely

 It is vitally important that you read staying safe in Parks of Central West Queensland.

-In an emergency, phone Triple Zero (000) and if this fails try 112.
-You could also contact the Longreach Police Station on (07) 4652 5200, or try to make contact with people on UHF radio (try channel 2 simplex and scan for other local radio traffic).
+In an emergency, phone Triple Zero (000).
+You could also try to make contact with other people on UHF radio (try channel 2 simplex for other local radio traffic).

 Lochern National Park is 150km from Longreach, and you must be self-sufficient and prepared for emergencies.